bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `MRN` is an old command for renaming a macro.
 It has been replaced with the `RENMAC` command and is currently simply an alias to it.
 As such `RENMAC` should be used in place of `MRN`.
+## MSG
+Write message line to console

+Category: Misc.

+Format: `MSG` msgln

+Defaults: None

+Description:
+`MSG` writes the contents of msgln to the console.
+If msgln is omitted RNMR will prompt for it.
 ## MULV
 Multiply buffer